-The Bar Examination is given in Jefferson City on the last consecutive Tuesday and Wednesday of each February and July.
+The Bar Examination is given in Jefferson City in February and in Columbia in July on the last consecutive Tuesdays and Wednesdays of those months.

 Note: it is helpful to book a hotel room in advance if you are thinking about staying in Jefferson City (and especially if you want to try and stay at one of the test sites).

 Missouri Board of Law Examiners: Click on this link to go to the MBLE.org Home Page.
-From there, you can register with MBLE, view requisites for applying to sit for the Missouri Bar Exam, Fees, Rule 13 Certification, and other information pertaining to the practice of law in Missouri.
+From there, you can register with MBLE, view requirements to sit for the Missouri Bar Exam, Fees, Rule 13 Certification, and other information pertaining to the practice of law in Missouri.

 About the Missouri Bar Exam: Click on this link to go directly to the "Applications Forms" page on the MBLE.org website.
 From here, you can view filing deadlines, fee schedules, exam dates and locations, logistical information for the day of the Bar exam, statistics about past Bar exams, and other useful information.